Frequently Asked Questions

 Will I receive a gift card for participating?

 Yes.
-As a way to reward you for your time, when you complete tasks for Simons Searchlight, you will receive Amazon gift cards.
-Any gift cards you earn can be redeemed through the Rewards feature on your account dashboard.
+As a way to reward you for your time, when you complete tasks for Simons Searchlight, you will receive online rewards.
+Any online rewards you earn can be redeemed through the Rewards feature on your account dashboard.

 Access your dashboard and view our webinar on how to claim your gift cards below.